History of Romania

 The principalities partook in many conflicts against their often stronger neighbours, such as the Ottoman Empire.
 Eventually, they became vassal states to the Ottomans, however they always managed to preserve their autonomy as well as slowly progress a Romanian national identity.
 In 1600, Michael the Brave managed to unite all the Romanian-inhabited states, including Transylvania for the first time, however the union was short-lived and folded under pressure from the Habsburgs, Hungarians and Poles.
 Nevertheless, the Romanian identity continued to cultivate, culminating in movements such as the Transylvanian School and blossoming in the 19th century through the 1848 revolutions in both Wallachia and Moldavia.
 The modern Romanian state was established in 1859 through a personal union of the Danubian Principalities.
 The new state, which fought for and gained its independence in 1877, consolidated itself as a kingdom in 1881.

 During World War I, after declaring its neutrality in 1914, Romania fought together with the Allied Powers from 1916.
 In the aftermath of the war, Bukovina, Bessarabia and Transylvania, as well as parts of the Banat, Crișana, and Maramureș united with Romania, resulting in the establishment of Greater Romania.
 In the summer of 1940, as a consequence of the Molotov–Ribbentrop Pact and Second Vienna Award, Romania was compelled to cede Bessarabia and Northern Bukovina to the Soviet Union and Northern Transylvania to Hungary.
 In November 1940, Romania signed the Tripartite Pact and, consequently, in June 1941 entered World War II on the Axis side, fighting against the Soviet Union until August 1944, when it joined the Allies and recovered Northern Transylvania.
 Following the war and occupation by the Red Army, Romania became a socialist republic and a member of the Warsaw Pact.
 After the 1989 Revolution, Romania began a transition towards democracy and a market economy.
+Romania joined NATO in 2004, and the European Union in 2007.